Muirfield/pocketmine-plugins/GrabBag/README.md

 * spawnarmor : Initialize a player armor when they spawn.
   I will configure a player's armor through a configurable list.
 Note that it only does it for users without armor.
+* compasstp: When holding a compass tap the screen for 1 second, will teleport you in the direciton you are facing.

 ### Configuration